Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Introduction

 \subsection{Data-Driven FDI Attack Detector}

-Supervisory Control and Data Acquisition (SCADA) systems provide high-quality real-time data for transmission systems that can be used for a wide variety of data-driven applications \cite{bellizio2022transition}.
-Unlike the model-based detector, data-driven approaches do not rely on the model information, instead, utilise previous measurements to capture useful spatiotemporal information for detection\cite{ozay2016machine, wu2021extreme}.
+Unlike the model-based detector, data-driven approaches do not rely on the model information.
+Instead, it utilises previous measurements to capture useful spatio-temporal information for detection\cite{wu2021extreme}.
 To have a good generalization to unseen attack patterns, un-/semi-supervised learning based approaches have been widely researched, such as generative adversarial network \cite{zhang2021detecting} and Long Short-Term Memory AutoEncoder (LSTM-AE) \cite{xu2020deep}.
 Despite the high detection accuracy, the black-box nature of deep neural networks lacks interpretability, so the detection performance strongly depends on the tuned hyperparameters in the training data set \cite{pang2021deep}.
-As a result, high False Positive Rate (FPR) on the unseen normal measurements becomes one of the fundamental challenges in applying data-driven detectors in real time \cite{ahmed2020challenges}.
-The trade-off has been reported in \cite{ashok2018online} where the forecast-aided detector suffers from 20\% FPR to achieve 90\% True Positive Rate (TPR) with a small attack strength.
-Distinguished from the information technology (IT) system, the data availability has high priority in CPSG.
-Continual false alarms cause frequent contingencies and overload response resources, compromising the operator's confidence in the detector.
+As a result, high False Positive Rate (FPR) on the unseen normal measurements becomes one of the fundamental challenges in applying data-driven detectors \cite{ahmed2020challenges}.
+This trade-off is reported in \cite{ashok2018online} where the forecast-aided detector suffers from 20\% FPR to achieve 90\% True Positive Rate (TPR) for attacks with small strength.